govind1996/URLShortenerApp/README.md

 ### How To Run Both Projects side by side.
 1. First of all Clone repository to your local machine which have two project.
-1.1.
-Setting Up Database
+2. Setting Up Database
-1.1.1.
-Open UrlShortnerDbContext.cs file and add connection string of Database 1.1.2.
-Open cmd in DAL folder and run following commands
+   - Open UrlShortnerDbContext.cs file and add connection string of Database
+   - Open cmd in DAL folder and run following commands
        - dotnet tool install --global dotnet-ef
        - dotnet ef database update
-2.1.
-Running URLShortenerApi
+3. Running URLShortenerApi
-2.1.1 Open cmd and CD to URLShortenerApi folder and run following command
+   - Open cmd and CD to URLShortenerApi folder and run following command
        - dotnet run
-3.1.
-Running Shortify (UI)
+4. Running Shortify (UI)
-3.1.1 Open cmd and CD to shortify folder and run following command
+   - Open cmd and CD to shortify folder and run following command
        - dotnet run
 - visit https://localhost:44364/swagger for URLShortnerApi Swagger Documentation
-- visit https://localhost:44322/ for the Shortify Application
+- visit https://localhost:44322/ for the Shortify UI Application

 ## Note : Run Visual studio, Visual Studio Code or Command Prompt as Administrator in windows system to avoide some issue.